 - Graduate Record Examination (GRE) scores, submitted by the Educational Testing Service (ETS) electronically to Stanford.
 Our university code is 4704.
 It is not necessary to indicate a department code.

-- TOEFL Test of English as a Foreign Language scores (required for non-native English speakers), submitted by the Educational Testing Service (ETS) electronically to Stanford
+- Required for non-native English speakers: TOEFL (Test of English as a Foreign Language) scores, submitted by the Educational Testing Service (ETS) electronically to Stanford.

-To check the status/activity of your application materials, please log into your application account.
-There you will find the most current status of all your application materials.
-You will also be able to send reminders to those recommenders who have not yet submitted their letter of recommendation.
+To check the status or activity of your application, please log into your application account.
+You will also be able to send reminders to recommenders who have not yet submitted their letter of recommendation.

 We encourage applicants with diverse backgrounds to apply to our program.
 While race and ethnicity are commonly cited in relation to diversity, we recognize that there are many different aspects to identity, including culture, socioeconomic and educational background, race, ethnicity, gender, sexual orientation, physical ability, life experiences, hobbies, and interests.
 Providing this information in the application assists the admissions committee in its goal of creating a diverse class.
 Please see the websites below for more information and resources.